Jason93415/Adversarial-Imitation-Learning/README.md

 and the \data\ikostrikov frome the [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail),
 or you can produce the demonstrations using our [PPO_pytorch](https://github.com/mingzhangPHD/RL-trip-pytorch)

+or one can download from the link [Mujoco demonstrates for Imitation learning](https://data.mendeley.com/datasets/w7m95wwrb5/1).

 Then, you can run wdail_ant.py, wdail_halfcheetah...in ppo_wdail and ppo_wdail_BL.

 Finally, you can get the results.